 Sat-Sun 11.00 am-5.00 pm

-Closing time variable: open till 6.00 pm in the high season
+Closing time variable: open till 5.30 or 6.00 pm in the high season

 See the Centre’s website for details of other events such as guided literary walks and low season offerings.